 Credit: Google Images

-- UIUC Fosters Innovation and Creativity – If you’ve visited the University of Illinois in Chambana, you’ve probably heard of the squirrel watching club (yes, it’s legit).
-The squirrel watching club is just one example of how Illinois is open and willing to turn hobbies and ideas into established groups and projects students desire.
+- Illinois fosters innovation and creativity.
+If you’ve visited the University of Illinois in Chambana, you’ve probably heard of the Squirrel-Watching Club (yes, it’s legit).
+The Squirrel-Watching Club is just one example of how Illinois is open and willing to turn hobbies and ideas into established groups and projects students desire.
 Quad Day, a day dedicated for students to check out school organizations, definitely reflects how the school cultivates innovation and creativity.
-As I walked through the main quad, there were a spectrum of groups for pre-med, martial arts, robotics, chess, and even improv!
+As I walked through the Main Quad, there were a spectrum of groups for pre-med, martial arts, robotics, chess, and even improv!
 Most of these clubs expect no prior experience or skills from its members.
-While the school requires students to declare a major of study, the importance for students to find a refreshing outlet that feeds their creative and innovative side is well recognized!
+The importance for students to find a refreshing outlet that feeds their creative and innovative side is well recognized!

 Credit: Google Images